Nizi Project season 1: Cube 1: Dance

 For the dance evaluation, yellow cubes were awarded to the top 3 contestants, with additional cubes awarded to the rest of the top 16 contestants.

 Cube 2: Vocal

 For the vocal evaluation, green cubes were awarded to 7 contestants, with additional cubes awarded to the rest of the top 13 contestants.

-Cube 3: X factor
+Cube 3: Star

-For the X factor evaluation, red cubes were awarded to 8 contestants, with additional cubes awarded to 4 others.
+For the star quality evaluation, red cubes were awarded to 8 contestants, with additional cubes awarded to 4 others.

 Cube 4: Personality

 The final performance of the Tokyo boot camp consisted of a group performance with the song assigned by Park.
 The showcase was evaluated by Park and Twice members Sana and Momo.
 Contestants had an opportunity to appeal and be awarded any of the first three cubes missed as they perform in the showcase in episodes 9 and 10.

 Afterwards, the contestants were awarded blue cubes for personality based on feedback from the trainers, staff, and the answers that the contestants provided on their questionnaires.
 The contestants with 3 or more cubes were allowed to proceed to the boot camp in South Korea.